grafana/grafana/docs/sources/alerting/unified-alerting/notifications/mute-timings.md

 # Mute timings

-A mute timing is a named recurring interval of time to mute notifications for a notification policy.
-This is useful for preventing alert notifications from a notification policy for a period of time that reoccurs, such as a regular maintenance period.
-If an alert is triggered and it matches the interval then a notification will not be sent for that policy.
+A mute timing is a  recurring interval of time when no new notifications for a policy are generated or sent. are sent for a policy.
+Use them to prevent alerts from firing a specific and reoccurring period, for example, a regular maintenance period.

-As with silences, mute timings do not prevent alert rules from being evaluated.
-They also do not stop alert instances being shown in the user interface.
-Mute timings only prevent notifications from being created.
+Similar to silences, mute timings do not prevent alert rules from being evaluated, nor do they stop alert instances from being shown in the user interface.
+They only prevent notifications from being created.

 You can configure Grafana managed mute timings as well as mute timings for an [external Alertmanager data source]({{< relref "../../datasources/alertmanager.md" >}}).
 For more information, see [Alertmanager]({{< relref "./fundamentals/alertmanager.md" >}}).

 ## Mute timings vs silences

-While similar in effect there are a few key differences between mute timings and silences.
+The following table highlights the key differences between mute timings and silences.

 | Mute timing                                        | Silence                                                                      |
 | -------------------------------------------------- | ---------------------------------------------------------------------------- |